lsoft/ReSequel.Support/SUPPORT.md

 # Supporting ReSequel

 If you read this, you probably want to help this project to stay healthy and alive.
 I am very happy about it.
-Thank you, and these are not empty words.
+Thank you, and these are not buzz words.

 At the moment, I have no plans to monetize this software.
 However, your help is still needed.
-I need your emotional support, and a lot of other people - financial - to stay healthy and alive!
+I need your emotional support, and a lot of other people - financial support, to stay healthy and alive!

 I invite you to provide financial assistance to any non-profit foundation that helps children around the world fight their serious illnesses.